This Mediterranean Farro Salad with Citrus Vinaigrette is easy to make and full of zesty flavor!

 Feta Cheese: I love feta cheese, and it’s definitely a Mediterranean staple.
 I add this near the end when I know the farro has cooled down enough to not melt it.

-Onion: I chose to use a red onion, because it’s commonly used in Mediterranean cuisine.
-Half of a large red onion is plenty, and I chop it into bite size portions.
+Onion: I chose to use a red onion because it’s commonly used in Mediterranean cuisine.
+Half of a red onion is plenty, and I dice it finely.

 Chickpeas: One 15oz can of drained chickpeas is perfect to add protein, fiber and texture!

 Oil: 1/4 cup olive oil